fortrabbit/help/docs/install-statamic-3.md

 #### 3.d - Prepare Git on the fortrabbit App

-Login to your fortrabbit App by SSH and execute:
+Login to your fortrabbit App by SSH and:

-1. Setup an SSH key with SSH keygen (no passphrase), see our [SSH keys setup guide](/ssh-keys#toc-generate-a-ssh-key-pair-aka-ssh-key-)
+1. Set up an SSH key with SSH keygen (no passphrase), see our [SSH keys setup guide](/ssh-keys#toc-generate-a-ssh-key-pair-aka-ssh-key-)
 2. Copy the content of the public key (likely `/srv/app/{{app-name}}/htdocs/.ssh/id_ed25519_fortrabbit.pub`) to a buffer
 3. In the fortrabbit Dashboard create a new 'app-only SSH key' with the App, paste the contents of the public key file (open the file with Vim)
 4. While logged in by SSH create a config file in the already existing folder `.ssh` by running `touch config`